Health improvement practitioners in New Zealand

 Towards integrated primary care

-Health improvement practitioners (HIPs) are an emerging workforce in New Zealand.
+HIPs are one of the roles in the IPMHA workforce in Aotearoa.
 These roles are modelled on the behavioural health consultant roles in the United States.
 The HIP roles have been piloted in New Zealand, alongside other roles such as health coaches and dedicated mental health and addiction support workers working in an integrated primary mental health and addiction service approach.

 The HIP role